 The International System of Units (SI), commonly known as the metric system, is the international standard for measurement.
 SI use in product design, manufacturing, marketing, and labeling is essential for United States industry's success in the global marketplace.
 SI measurement system familiarity and fluency must be developed along the Science, Technology, Engineering, and Mathematics (STEM) career pipeline to produce an U.S. engineering workforce with this essential 21st century skill.

-In November 2018, the world’s measurement experts are expected to revise the SI, approving a measurement system that is entirely based on physical constants of nature.
-If the proposal is approved, the changes would take effect on World Metrology Day, May 20, 2019.
-These education resources will help you prepare to introduce related concepts into your classroom.
+In November 2018, the world’s measurement experts voted and unanimously approved a revision of the SI that establishes a measurement system entirely based on physical constants of nature.
+The changes took effect on World Metrology Day, May 20, 2019.
 Learn more about the Road to the Revised SI.

-The Measurement League: Guardians of the S.I. use their incredible powers of measurement to perform amazing feats of science and engineering.
+The Measurement League: Guardians of the SI are superheroes dedicated to the fight against uncertainty, imprecision, and inaccuracy and to improving the quality of our lives and the things we build, using their incredible powers of measurement to perform amazing feats of science and engineering.
 This comic book-style video animation series has been developed to help middle school students learn about the 7 SI base measurement units.
 Videos are available on the NIST YouTube Channel.

 Episode 1: Desperate Measures!